avocadohooman/linear-regression/README.md

 **3) Choose the number of epoch (iteration/cycles) the gradient descent should go through.
 The value needs be > 0**

-**4) The trained weights (b0, b1) are saved in ./coeffiecients/b0b1.csv which will be used for executing trainedGradientDescentPrediction.py**
+Finally, the trained weights/coefficients (b0, b1) are saved in ./coeffiecients/b0b1.csv which will be used for executing trainedGradientDescentPrediction.py

 ### Usage - trainedGradientDescentPrediction.py

 ```
 python3 trainedGradientDescentPrediction.py